Asian shares fall on fears over US-China tari... | Taiwan News

 WALL STREET: On Friday, smaller U.S. companies posted gains on signs of sustained economic growth, while the rest barely moved.
 The S&P 500 index was almost flat at 2,904.98.
 The Dow Jones Industrial Average was less than 0.1 percent higher at 26,154.67.
 The Nasdaq composite gave up under 0.1 percent to 8,010.04.
 The Russell 2000 index of smaller-company stocks, which is less vulnerable to flare-ups in trade tensions, added 0.4 percent to 1,721.72.

 US-CHINA TRADE: On Saturday, The Wall Street Journal reported that Trump was going ahead with plans to impose new tariffs on about $200 billion of Chinese imports.
-It cited unnamed people familiar with the matter who said the tariff level will likely be set at about 10 percent, below the 25 percent announced earlier this year.
+The report cited unnamed people familiar with the matter who said the tariff level will likely be set at about 10 percent, below the 25 percent announced earlier this year.
 At the same time, U.S. officials, led by Treasury Secretary Steven Mnuchin, are preparing to hold new talks on the tariff dispute with Beijing.
-Envoys from the two countries last met on Aug.
-22 in Washington but reported no progress.
+Envoys met last month in Washington but reported no progress.
 The two governments have already imposed 25 percent tariffs on $50 billion of each other's goods.
 Beijing has issued a list of another $60 billion of American products for retaliation if Trump's next tariff hike goes ahead.

 ANALYST'S TAKE: "Trade issues and their impact on the global economy are likely to dominate investor focus this week," Stephen Innes of OANDA said in a commentary.
 "This good cop-bad cop routine continues to undermine Mr. Mnuchin's efforts as it's still not clear if anyone other the Trump himself is commissioned to cut a deal.
 And not too unexpectedly and quite ominously China could cancel the meeting," he added.

-ENERGY: Benchmark U.S. crude dropped 3 cents to $68.96 a barrel on Monday.
+ENERGY: Benchmark U.S. crude dropped 6 cents to $68.93 a barrel on Monday.
 The contract added 0.6 percent to settle at $68.99 a barrel in New York.
-Brent crude, used to price international oils, gained 1 cent to $78.10 a barrel.
+Brent crude, used to price international oils, dropped 7 cents to $78.02 a barrel.
 It shed 0.1 percent to $78.09 a barrel in London.